spectrocloud/librarium/docs/docs-content/profiles/app-profiles/app-profile-output-vars.md

 * May be referenced by specifying them during app profile creation.

-* Output variables are inherited from the lower tiers of the app profile.
+* Output variables are inherited from the lower layers of the app profile.

 * Each service type exposes a set of unique output variables.